-As a founding editor of assemblage, I came to York as Assistant Editor for a new journal called Internet Archaeology in May 1998, working with the then Managing Editor of the journal, Alan Vince.
-I became Internet Archaeology's Editor in June 1999.
-I have carried out archaeological fieldwork and excavation in UK, France and Israel.
-Now I am an editor with 20+years experience in the digital archaeological publishing sphere, skilled at Web Content Writing, Digital Communications, Web Design, and Copy Editing.
+I have over 25 years experience in the digital archaeological publishing sphere.
+I came to York as Assistant Editor for a new 'electronic journal' called Internet Archaeology in May 1998 (having been a founding editor of the graduate journal assemblage), and started working with the then Managing Editor, Alan Vince.
+I became Internet Archaeology's Editor in June 1999 and never looked back.
 I have a BA in Archaeology (University of Liverpool) and MSc in Archaeomaterials (University of Sheffield).

 As Editor, I